Super Bowl ads featured celebs, humor, and lots of dogs

 It’s not a Super Bowl without cute animals — particularly dogs.

-Jeep stuffed a bevy of animals, including meercats, a bee, a bear, a goat and many others, in its ad that shows the animals dancing to a tune emanating from a Jeep 4xe.
+Jeep stuffed a bevy of animals, including meerkats, a bee, a bear, a goat, and many others, in its ad that shows the animals dancing to a tune emanating from a Jeep 4xe.
 The dog food subscription service called The Farmer’s Dog showed a heartwarming tale of a girl growing older with her dog.

 Other ads feature dogs alongside celebrities: a Skechers ad shows Snoop Dogg shaving a poodle; Pringles shows Meghan Trainor cuddling with her dog and Pepsi Zero Sugar shows Steve Martin as a vet operating on a dog.
 Amazon’s ad shows a family getting a puppy companion for their older dog.